 Trollinger Law, LLC is a law firm that puts clients first.
-We represent injury victims* throughout Maryland and the District of Columbia.
+We represent injury victims* throughout Maryland and the District of Columbia from our main office in Southern Maryland.
 We focus on getting compensation for people who are hurt in personal injury and workers’ compensation cases.
 Owner and founder Matt Trollinger devotes his career to fighting insurance companies on behalf of his clients to receive fair treatment from the Maryland and D.C. justice systems.
 He knows the in’s and out’s of the insurance claims process, whether it is a car accident case or work injury.

 Our personal injury cases include: car accidents • truck accidents • motorcycle accidents.
 Our workers’ compensation clients include: police officers • firefighters and other first responders • workers of all kinds throughout Maryland and D.C.

 At Trollinger Law, we put our clients first.
 This means that instead of worrying about dealing with the insurance company, you can focus on recovering from your injuries.
 Take a look at our case results and what our clients have to say about working with us.

 Trollinger Law represents its clients with what we call our worry free representation agreement.
 This means you will owe no attorney’s fees unless we win your case!

 Matt Trollinger is a respected leader and speaker for organizations including the Maryland Association for Justice, the Maryland State Bar Association (MSBA) Negligence, Insurance, and Workers’ Compensation Section, and the Maryland Workers’ Compensation Educational Association.
 He has a passion for helping injured people get justice.

 If you’re hurt in a car accident or a work injury, call Trollinger Law at 301-965-8500, for a free consultation regarding our worry free representation today.